Retloldin/spiderfoot/README.md

 For [Fixes #1897 #1900](https://github.com/smicallef/spiderfoot/pull/1900):
 - I did a partial merge manually, bumping version numbers, and making code changes I felt wouldn't cause any issues.

+All credit to the original authors, and the authors of these PRs.
+I take no credit for anything in this repo.

 <a href="https://www.spiderfoot.net/r.php?u=aHR0cHM6Ly93d3cuc3BpZGVyZm9vdC5uZXQv&s=os_gh"><img src="https://www.spiderfoot.net/wp-content/themes/spiderfoot/img/spiderfoot-wide.png"></a>